aothman/hiscore/README.md

 # HiScore

-**HiScore** is a python library for making *scoring functions*---functions that map between objects (tuples of numerical attributes) and scores (a single numerical value)---through *reference sets*: a set of objects that are assigned scores.
-Domain experts can easily create and maintain sophisticated scores by modifying reference sets.
-Scoring functions can be used rank objects too; just order by score.
+**HiScore** is a python library for making *scoring functions*.
+Scoring functions map between objects (tuples of numerical attributes) and scores (a single numerical value).
+Using **HiScore**, domain experts can easily create and maintain sophisticated scores by modifying *reference sets*: a set of representative objects that are assigned scores.

 ## Why HiScore?